 This course's Canvas website is your primary roadmap for this course.
 Be sure to explore the site thoroughly before you begin.
+If you have difficulty navigating or operating any aspect of the site, do take advantage of the "Help" button (indicated by a question-mark).
+The "live chat" feature works very well; you can expect prompt and clear responses to your questions.
+You may also phone the Canvas Support Hotline: (877) 249-4494.

-- If you have difficulty navigating or operating any aspect of the site, do take advantage of the "Help" button (indicated by a question-mark).
-The "live chat" feature works very well; you can expect prompt and clear responses to your questions. - You may also phone the Canvas Support Hotline: (877) 249-4494. - If you have questions about course content (or you tried Canvas Help but are still mystified), please do email or text-message your professor right away. - If the situation is better addressed voice-to-voice, request an appointment for a phone or Zoom conversation.
+If you have questions about course content (or you tried Canvas Help but are still mystified), please do email or text-message your professor right away.